BUZZ Sessions

 Next-Generation Protein Degradation

-• Design strategies to enhance selectivity
+• Protein design and degrader selection strategies to enhance tissue selectivity

 These are forums for open discussion of protein-related challenges, and not sales opportunities.
 We emphasize that these breakout groups are for interactive discussions among scientists and are not meant to be, in any way, a corporate or product discussion.
 Topics can be limited to one protein area or may address issues which cross over the borders between pipeline conference topics.
 Moderators should be well-versed in the topic area and able to keep the discussion focused and productive.
 BuzZ Sessions are IN-PERSON ONLY.
 If you are interested in moderating a breakout group, contact Mary Ann Brown at mabrown@healthtech.com